Earnest Student Loans Review

 Earnest Disclosure

-- Earnest clients may skip a payment through a one, one-month forbearance during a 12 month period.
+- 2 Earnest clients may skip a payment through a single, one-month forbearance during a 12 month period.
 Your first request to skip a pay can be made once you’ve made at least 6 months of consecutive on-time full principal and interest payments, and your loan is in good standing.
 The interest accrued during the skipped month will result in an increase in your remaining minimum payment.
 The final payoff date on your loan will be extended by the length of the skipped payment periods.
 Any unpaid accrued interest may capitalize (added to the principal balance) at the end of the forbearance period by adding unpaid accrued interest to the outstanding principal as permitted by law and the terms of the loan agreement.
+Please note that skipping a payment is not guaranteed and is at Earnest’s discretion.
+Your monthly payment and total loan cost may increase as a result of postponing your payment and extending your term.

-- You can take advantage of the Auto Pay interest rate reduction by setting up and maintaining active and automatic ACH withdrawal of your loan payment from a checking or savings account.
+- 8 You can take advantage of the Auto Pay interest rate reduction by setting up and maintaining active and automatic ACH withdrawal of your loan payment from a checking or savings account.
 The interest rate reduction for Auto Pay will be available only while your loan is enrolled in Auto Pay.
 Interest rate incentives for utilizing Auto Pay may not be combined with certain private student loan repayment programs that also offer an interest rate reduction.
-For multi-party loans, only one party may enroll in Auto Pay.
-It is important to note that the 0.25% Auto Pay discount is not available while loan payments are deferred.
+It is important to note that the 0.25% Auto Pay discount is not available when loan payments are deferred during the interim period as a result of selecting the deferred repayment option.